None this chapter.

 If you want more Necroepilogos right away, there is a tier for it on my patreon:

-Right now this only offers a single chapter ahead, about 3.5k words.
+Right now this only offers a single chapter ahead, about 4k words.
 Please, do feel free to wait until there’s plenty more to read!
-I’m writing as much as I can, every week!
-Still hoping to hit that magical 2 chapter/week number, somehow.
+I’m still trying to somehow put out more chapters ahead, maybe soon!

 There’s also a TopWebFiction entry, for voting.
-Clicky button makes it go up the rankings, where more people might see the story!
+Voting makes the story go up the rankings, which helps more people see it!

 Thank you for the chapter.